 The Viking Splash Tour departed from the edge of St. Stephen’s Green, so it gave us easy access for a visit to the park.
-I love peace in the middle of a city and this was one of my favorite parts of our day.
-From there you can walk to the lively Grafton Street to grab some lunch.
+I love peace in the middle of a city, and this was one of my favorite parts of our day.
+From there, you can walk to the lively Grafton Street to grab some lunch.

-The museum did a great job at explaining all the precision work that went into creating this medieval copy of the four Gospels, created in the 9th century.
-There are only four pages presented at a time and you cannot take pictures, but they are very beautiful to see.
+The museum did a great job of explaining all the precise work that went into creating this medieval copy of the four Gospels, created in the 9th century.
+There are only four pages presented at a time, and you cannot take pictures, but they are stunning to see.
 Included in your entrance fee is a stroll through the aptly named Long Room of the Old Library (circa 1700).
-Few things make me as happy as old books and there are also busts of great philosophers and writers and one of the few remaining copies of the 1916 Proclamation of the Irish Republic.
-We are Potterphiles and it is believed that this library was used in the movies, but although it looks a lot like the Cambridge library that was used, this is a myth.
+Few things make me as happy as old books, and there are also busts of great philosophers and writers.
+There is also one of the few remaining copies of the 1916 Proclamation of the Irish Republic.
+We are Potterphiles, and it is erroneously believed that this library was used in the movies.
+The real library is at Oxford University.
+Read more about our search for Harry Potter in the UK.

-Where to Stay
+Where to Stay in Dublin

-We chose to stay on the outskirts of town because it was on our bucket list to sleep in a castle and we wanted to see the shore in Ireland.
-We all loved our choice of Clontarf Castle Hotel which is a 10-minute bus ride into town.
+We chose to stay on the outskirts of town because it was on our bucket list to sleep in a castle, and we wanted to see the shore in Ireland.
+We all loved our choice of Clontarf Castle Hotel, which is a 10-minute bus ride into town.
 You can find a hotel in the middle of town or book at Clontarf Castle Hotel through Hotels.com, which is how I booked my hotels for this trip.
 You can read about our stay here.

-Where to Eat
+Where to Eat in Dublin

 You can find great restaurants and pubs along the bustling Grafton Street or the Temple Bar area.
-One fun place to visit is Dublin’s oldest pub, The Brazen Head Pub, which has live music and story telling.
+One fun place to visit is Dublin’s oldest pub, The Brazen Head Pub, which has live music and storytelling.

 Have you been to Dublin?
 What was your favorite part?